 Farm Credit Illinois Patronage Program

-Many businesses distribute annual dividends to investor-owners based on their stock ownership.
-But as a cooperative, Farm Credit Illinois returns cash patronage to borrower-owners proportionally based on their annual business contributions.
+Many businesses declare annual dividends to investor-owners based on their stock ownership.
+But as a cooperative, Farm Credit Illinois distributes cash patronage to borrower-owners proportionally based on their annual business contributions.

-The Board’s decision to return 45.7% of the Association’s 2021 net earnings to borrower-members follows a year of strong portfolio growth and steady earnings.
-This represents the fourth consecutive year of cash patronage distributions.
+The Board’s decision to return 43.4% of the Association’s 2022 net earnings to borrower-members follows a year of strong portfolio growth and steady earnings.
+This represents the fifth consecutive year of cash patronage distributions.

 Member Economic Participation

-In true cooperative spirit and demonstrating Member Economic Participation – a guiding principle of all cooperative businesses – patronage will be distributed equitably based on the business value each member contributes to the cooperative.
+In true cooperative spirit and demonstrating Member Economic Participation – a guiding principle of all cooperative businesses – patronage is allocated based on the business value each member contributes to the cooperative.

 Patronage is another way FCI delivers cooperative value to members and the marketplace, while remaining committed to providing low upfront interest rate pricing, a strong capital position for the future, and initiatives supporting members and their local communities.